awillard1/Web-Vuln-Learning/README.md

 # XSS Learning
 Read the example php files to determine what parameters are to be used and discover what needs to be done to get XSS to fire.

+> NOTE: The number assigned to the example does not indicate if the XSS payload is easier or harder than the previous.

 Make sure you have php installed on wsl/linux

 ```